pmarks-net/gotofoo/README.md

 ## Permissionless mode

-Since version 1.8, the `<all_urls>` permission is optional, but user interface works more consistently if granted.
+Since version 1.8, the `<all_urls>` permission is optional, but the user interface works more consistently if granted.

 - Permissionless: **`Goto "any selected text" as URL`**, no filtering
 - With permission: **`Goto https://formatted.url`**, with non-URLs omitted

-In permissionless mode, attempting to Goto invalid text shows an error page, which offers a `[Grant Permission]` button.
-With permission, the error page is unnecessary.
+In permissionless mode, clicking on Goto "random invalid text" shows an error page, which offers a `[Grant Permission]` button.
+If granted, the error page becomes unnecessary.

 ## Add to Firefox
 https://addons.mozilla.org/firefox/addon/gotofoo/